Updated: Jul 22

 As you are putting your house back together for the New Year, baskets are your best friend.
-Here are 6 ways you can improve the beauty and function of your entire house by adding baskets.
+As a Salt Lake City organizer, I've learned the 6 ways you can improve the beauty and function of your entire house by adding basket organization.
 In so many cases, you probably already have something in your home that can be repurposed for one of these designer organizing hacks.
 All my top picks are linked in the headings😉.

 We might already have a basket containing piano books and maybe a blanket basket... but what about a pillow basket?
 Does your family throw all the couch pillows on the floor every time they go to watch tv?
 If that is the case, try putting a giant basket in your family room that creates a landing spot for all those pillows that would otherwise get stepped on and thrown on the floor.